 How Gozo could house a municipium can only be explained with Pax Romana, the long period of peace and stability experienced by the Roman Empire which began at the end of the civil war between Octavian and Antony in 29 BC and lasted until the death of Emperor Marcus Aurelius in 180 AD.
 The Mediterranean Sea was free from piracy and this favoured the development of trade on an unprecedented scale.
 Malta and Gozo were renowned for their honey and their prosperity was based on this trade.

 (left) A street of the Citadel; (right) buildings of the Norman period

 The fall of the Roman Empire exposed Gozo to being raided by pirates.
-The Arabs tried to protect the inhabitants by fortifying the hill of the Roman town which was renamed Rabat, which in Arabic indicates a fortified location.
-The Normans and after them the Spaniards maintained and strengthened the fortifications of Rabat.
+The Arabs tried to protect the inhabitants by fortifying the hill of the Roman town which was renamed Rabat, which in Arabic indicates a fortified location (you may wish to see the ribat of Sousse and Monastir).
+The Normans and after them the Aragonese maintained and strengthened the fortifications of Rabat.